As an Amazon Associate I earn from qualifying purchases. Click for details.

 Investigators who charged over $200 were also very forthcoming.
 Back then, the figure that I heard most often was $350 plus expenses.
 That increased if the team included more than three people.

-Ghost hunting seems to be trending again.
-That may create fresh interest in having professionals investigate a home or business.
-So, we might see a return to 2009 fee levels… or not.
+Ghost hunting seems to be trending again, which may create fresh interest in having professionals investigate a home or business.
+So, we might see a return to 2009 fee levels—or not.

 Supply and demand?

-Client fees and investigation services seem difficult to discuss, even among professionals who otherwise agree on most everything.
+Client fees and investigation services seem difficult to discuss, even among professionals who otherwise agree on almost everything.

 Some say, “You get what you pay for.”